 Pakistan Artists Database

-Pakistan Film Magazine is introducing a huge database on Pakistani showbiz artists with useful information's, pictures, videos, comments and other interesting figures and facts.
+Pakistan Film Magazine presents database on Pakistani showbiz artists with useful information.

 Writer, broadcaster and intellectual

 |Date of Birth||22-08-1925|

 Read the detailed article by Sheraz Haidar which was published on 15.9.2004 on Pakistan Film Magazine.